missionpinball/mpf-docs/hardware/existing_machines/wpc.rst

 1. Connecting the physical hardware
 -----------------------------------

-Your two options for pinball controller hardware are the Multimorphic P-ROC (not the P3-ROC) or the FAST Pinball WPC controller.
+The main options for pinball controller hardware is the :doc:`Multimorphic P-ROC </hardware/multimorphic/index>` (not the P3-ROC).
+FAST has a WPC controller too but it never hit general availability.

 In both cases, you remove the existing MPU board from the backbox of your machine and replace it with the new controller.
 You then connect up all the existing cables and connectors to the new controller, so in